Pet Allergy

 By cleaning:

-The aim of these recommendations are to reduce the amount of allergen in the air and environment, including on surfaces, soft and hard furnishings and the floor.
+The aim of these recommendations is to reduce the amount of allergen in the air and environment, including on surfaces, soft and hard furnishings and the floor.

-• Clean carpets using a vacuum (but it must be one with a HEPA (high efficiency particulate air) filter and wash hard floor surfaces with hot, soapy water
+• Clean carpets using a vacuum cleaner (but it must be one with a HEPA (high efficiency particulate air) filter and wash hard floor surfaces with hot, soapy water.

 • Clean animal cages outside and replace any bedding or litter that has urine on it.